Steins;Gate: Characters

-Urushibara Luka is a friend of Okabe and Lab Member No. 006.
+Luka is a friend of Okabe and Lab Member No. 006.
 His appearance and mannerisms are quite feminine as a result of his upbringing.
 He is also a close friend and classmate of Mayuri, who often asks him to try on her cosplay costumes, but as he is quite shy, he generally refuses.
 Okabe calls him by a feminine nickname: Lukako (ルカ子), and thinks of Luka as his pupil.
 He is 16 years old.